SixArm/rust-101/topics/syntax/iterators-for-traversing-collections.md

 # Iterators for traversing collections

-In Rust, iterators are a powerful abstraction for traversing collections of data, such as arrays, vectors, and other sequences.
-Iterators provide a unified interface for accessing the elements of a collection, and can be used with many of Rust's built-in language features, such as loops and closures.
+In Rust, iterators are abstractions for traversing collections of data, such as arrays, vectors, and other sequences.
+Iterators access the elements of a collection, and can be used with many of Rust's built-in language features, such as loops and closures.

-Iterators in Rust are defined by the `Iterator` trait, which provides a set of methods for traversing and manipulating a sequence of values.
-Some of the most commonly used methods on iterators include:
+Iterators in Rust are defined by the `Iterator` trait, which provides methods for traversing and manipulating a sequence of elements.
+Some common methods on iterators include:

-* `next()`: Returns the next element of the iterator, or None if there are no more elements.
+* `next()`: Returns the next iterator element, or None if there are no more.

 * `map()`: Transforms each element of the iterator by applying a closure to it.

 * `filter()`: Returns a new iterator that includes only the elements that match a given predicate.

-* `fold()`: Reduces the elements of the iterator into a single value, by repeatedly applying a given function.
+* `fold()`: Reduces the iterator elements into a single value, by repeatedly applying a given function.

 Here's an example of using an iterator to traverse a vector and sum up its elements: